Who to Notify When Someone Dies

 Water Companies

 Related guides: See what Tell Us Once does not cover for the full list of organisations you must contact yourself.
 Use our call scripts for what to say when you phone, and our template letters for what to write.
 For costs involved, see our full cost breakdown.
+If you are seeing "probate threshold" mentioned below and are not sure whether probate applies to you, our probate guide explains it in plain English.

 Frequently asked questions